aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/RAG/RAG Index.md

 ### Retrieval Problems
 - **Poor Chunk Quality**: Overlapping or fragmented chunks can confuse the retriever.
 Solution: Carefully tune chunking strategy.
-- **Semantic Drift**: Embedding model mismatches (querying with one model, indexing with another).
-Solution: Use consistent embeddings throughout.
 - **Context Mismatch**: Retrieved context doesn't contain the actual answer because of poor chunking or embedding quality.
 Measure with Context Relevance metrics.
 - **Noise Injection**: Including irrelevant context can mislead the LLM ("Lost in the Middle" effect).
-Solution: Use re-ranking or stricter filtering.
+Solution: Use [[Re-ranking]] or stricter filtering.

 ### Generation Problems
 - **Hallucination Outside Context**: LLM generates information not in retrieved documents.
 Mitigation: Better prompting ("answer only from context") + faithfulness evaluation.
 - **Conflicting Information**: Multiple retrieved documents contradict each other.
 Solution: Use LLM to detect conflicts or re-rank for consensus.
 - **Token Overflow**: Too much context → truncation → relevant info lost.
-Solution: Use compression, hierarchical retrieval, or summary-index pattern.
+Solution: Use compression, hierarchical retrieval.

 ### Scalability & Performance
 - **Latency**: Retrieval adds overhead to inference.
 Solution: Caching, pre-computation, or Approximate Nearest Neighbor (ANN) optimization.